SemionV/doryn/devlog.md

 * Fill Buffers with mapped data
 * Batch rendering

-* ObjectVisitor unit tests
+* Reimplement EntityRepository using static polymorphism, no virtual class interfaces
+* Reimplement ServiceLocator
+* Rework project structure: engine should be a single static library unit, game logic can be a shared library(dll)
+* Reimplement MatrixCalculator using static polymorphism
+* Generalize core type of Matricies, so that it can support also double
+* Move to C++ Modules architecture istead of headers
 * Binary Layout Serializer unit tests
 * YAML Serializer/Deserializer
 * JSON Serializer/Deserializer
-* Move to C++ Modules architecture istead of headers
-* Reimplement MatrixCalculator using static polymorphism
-* Reimplement EntityRepository using static polymorphism, no virtual class interfaces
-* Reimplement ServiceLocator
-* Generalize core type of Matricies, so that it can support also double
 * Render Meshes
-* Use KD-Tree
 * Camera Control
 * Mouse picking
 * Animation